daleal/station/README.md

 ### Heroku Deployment

+#### Automagic Deployment

+The template includes a GitHub Action to **automagically** deploy your app to `heroku`!
+On every push to `master` (or whenever a Pull Request gets merged into `master`), the workflow will trigger and build, push and deploy your app to `heroku`, including database migrations!
+For this **magic** to work, make sure to do the following stuff:

+1. Get your `heroku` API Key from your `heroku` dashboard and add it as a GitHub Secret to your repository with a key corresponding to `HEROKU_API_KEY`.
+2. Make sure to have a `heroku` app created.
+Get the app name and add it as a GitHub Secret to your repository with a key corresponding to `APP_NAME`.
+3. Make sure that your app has the `heroku-postgresql` addon provisioned.
+You can provision it from the dashboard or by running `heroku addons:create heroku-postgresql:hobby-dev -a <appname>` from your terminal, where `<appname>` corresponds to the name of your `heroku` app.

+So, to sum up, you should have the following GitHub Secrets in your repo:

+- `HEROKU_API_KEY`: your API key for `heroku`
+- `APP_NAME`: the name of your app in `heroku`

+That's it!
+Your app should be now deploying **automagically**!

+#### Manual Deployment

+If you still want to deploy your app manually, you can use the Container Registry.
 To deploy to `heroku` using Container Registry, make sure to be logged in to the platform (`heroku login`).
 Then, log in to Container Registry:

 ```
 heroku container:login